Jonathan-Avila/font_output_formatter/README.md

 This script requires Selenium Python bindings and uses a headless Chrome driver.
 Bash 5.0 is also required for the enabling of the Bash portions.

-MAKE SURE TO USE CHMOD TO MAKE THE BASH SCRIPT AND THE PYTHON SCRIPTS EXECUTABLE IN YOUR MACHINE
+MAKE SURE TO USE CHMOD TO MAKE THE BASH SCRIPT AND THE PYTHON SCRIPTS EXECUTABLE ON YOUR MACHINE